Can you drive under 17? We answer your young driver questions

 So it’s off down to the supermarket car park when it’s closed for a quick lesson?

 No. Whilst technically it’s private land, the Road Traffic Act extends to places like this, as they are ‘accessible to the public’.
-So to drive around a supermarket, pub or any other car park-type place, the all rules for driving on public roads apply.
+So to drive around a supermarket, pub or any other car park-type place, all the rules for driving on public roads apply.

 Is there way you can get to driving tuition under the age of 17?